eliranwong/wsl2/README.md

 pengwin terminal is not good for displaying different languages at the same time.
 For example, pengwin terminal window failed to compare English, Chinese, Hebrew & Greek bible verses at the same time.

-We recommend "rxvt-unicode" and "gnome-terminal", read this link for setup:
+We recommend "rxvt-unicode" and "gnome-terminal" as alternatives, read this link for setup:

 https://github.com/eliranwong/wsl2/tree/master/terminal

+<b>Comment:</b>

+"gnome-terminal" is easier to be configured.
+Copy & Paste in "gnome-terminal" can be done through right-click context menu or keyboard shortcuts.

 # Tricks for Launching GUI Apps